-Keyera's operations and expertise are currently focused primarily on midstream oil and gas activities.
-Over the last several years Keyera has expanded its operations in many ways (a) acquired non-material interests in certain reserves associated with its facilities, (b) partnered with Enbridge in the Norlite pipeline, (c) partnered with Kinder Morgan in the Base Line Terminal, (d) agreed to acquire a 50% interest in the South Grand Rapids Pipeline; (e) expanded its service offerings with respect to the handling and transportation of dilbit, synbit and solvent; and (f) constructing the Keylink NGL gathering pipeline system to serve Keyera and third party gas plants.
+Keyera's operations and expertise are currently focused primarily on oil and gas infrastructure activities.
+Over the last several years Keyera has expanded its operations in many ways: (a) acquired nonmaterial interests in certain reserves to facilitate the purchase of certain facilities, (b) partnered with Enbridge in the Norlite pipeline, (c) partnered with Kinder Morgan in the Base Line Terminal, (d) acquired a 50% interest in the South Grand Rapids Pipeline; (e) expanded its service offerings with respect to the handling and transportation of dilbit, synbit and solvent; (f) constructed the Keylink NGL gathering pipeline system to serve Keyera and third party gas plants; (g) partnered with SemCAMS to construct KAPS, an NGL and condensate gathering system; and (h) US based assets including the acquisition of the Oklahoma Liquids Terminal and construction of the Wildhorse Terminal.

 In the future it is possible that Keyera could engage in activities other than its current core business areas.
 Expansion of Keyera's business into new areas may present new risks or significantly increase the exposure to one or more of the existing risks, any of which may adversely affect Keyera's future operational and financial conditions.
-To help mitigate this risk, expansion opportunities, whether within Keyera's core activities or into new activities, are carefully evaluated.
-Keyera reviews the criteria it uses to evaluate expansion opportunities based on its assessment of the business environment and fit with Keyera's business strategy.
-As appropriate, Keyera evaluates the need for additional insurance that may be required to address the risk profile associated with any new businesses or expansion of operations.